bdb112/pyfusion/pyfusion/documentation/ref/config.rst

     pyfusion.config.sections()

-Valid Dates
+Valid Shots
 -----------
-A new feature allows configuration to change for different date ranges.
-Initially the dates work back from the latest config.
-If for a particular diagnostic, the date is outside the valid_dates, then alternate diag names such as W7XM1_L53_LP02_I are checked for in the config file.
-If found, and the date range matches, we are finished.
+A new feature allows configuration to change for different shot ranges.
+Initially the shots work back from the latest config.
+If for a particular diagnostic, the shot is outside the valid_shots, then alternate diag names such as W7XM1_L53_LP02_I are checked for in the config file.
+If found, and the shot range matches, we are finished.
 Otherwise an error is generated.

 A second modification (M2) builds on the first (M1), so the effect is